kylasweb/FairForge/FAAIRGOAI_MIGRATION_STATUS.md

-# Puter.js Migration Status Report
+# FaairgoAI Migration Status Report

 ## ✅ Migration Complete

-The Z-AI SDK to Puter.js migration has been successfully completed.
+The Z-AI SDK to FaairgoAI migration has been successfully completed.
 All major functionality has been migrated and the application is ready for deployment.

 ## 🎯 Current Status